¿Por qué ser Resiliente-Inteligente?

 Five Myths of Home Resilience:

-- Just because a house is built to code and has an occupancy permit, doesn’t mean its resilient.
+- Just because a house is built to code and has an occupancy permit, it doesn’t mean its resilient.
 Codes are typically bare minimums, set to allow you enough time to escape, not to save your property.
 In what part of your life do you accept the bare minimum?
 Education, nutrition, health, attire?
 Why accept it for your most important investment and where you safeguard your family and possessions?

-- Just because you can and do buy home insurance, doesn’t mean its resilient.
+- Just because you can and do buy home insurance, it doesn’t mean its resilient.
 Like buying health insurance doesn’t make one healthier.
 Even if you have insurance you’ll still spend a lot if your house is damaged (deductibles, caps); plus the loss of irreplaceable personal items, the stress on your family and its health impact, the time and mind-distraction from your work focus etc. Insurance also won’t cover the repeat costs to evacuate away from a vulnerable house.
 The best primary ‘self-insurance’ is resilience.
 Purchased insurance is still recommended as a second layer of financial protection and it will be cheaper.

-- Just because a house is ‘green’ and/or has electronic ‘smart’ features, doesn’t mean its resilient.
+- Just because a house is ‘green’ and/or has electronic ‘smart’ features, it doesn’t mean its resilient.
 Many call homes with green features (solar panels, batteries, energy saving devices, etc) resilient or sustainable, but it has nothing to do with protecting your house from hazards.
 Also smart electronics won’t make your house resilient.
 All these will just add to the economic loss and debris, if your house is not already hazard-resilient.

-- Just because a house is new, doesn’t mean its resilient.
+- Just because a house is new, it doesn’t mean its resilient.
 New houses are built to current codes, but in most areas even these codes are still below the maximum level of hazards, present and future.
 What you need is above code or ‘Code Plus’.
 Also many homes built before the 1960’s are actually stronger than those built decades later, due to cheapening of construction and lobbying by builders to lower standards.
 The US has no national building code.
 It’s a patchwork of state and local codes decided by political appointees and industry lobbyists, rather than a standard based on maximum hazard levels.
 That’s why disaster costs have been escalating and consumers are ending up paying the price.

-- Just because someone says the probability of a hazard is low, doesn’t mean it can’t happen to you this year.
+- Just because someone says the probability of a hazard is low, it doesn’t mean it can’t happen to you this year.
 Insurance companies and governments use probabilities, because they’re looking at large aggregate numbers of people, areas and homes.
 Essentially they are gambling when they call something a 50, 100, or 500 year event (in probability language a 2%, 1% and 0.2% chance).
 These odds are constantly changing and no one knows their real value.
 They can afford to gamble, but you the individual cannot.
 Therefore for you the maximum hazard event should be seen as a certainty; and one that you are prepared to face by being in a resilient home.

 Three Truths of Home Affordability

-- A resilient home is not more expensive.
+- A resilient home is not more expensive .
 Cosmetics and size are what make houses expensive.
 It’s about prioritizing your budget.

 - Keeping building standards low doesn’t make homes more affordable.
 It makes them more costly, when you include higher insurance, repair, evacuation and personal expenses, plus the additional taxes you pay for emergency and recovery services.